What is NOT statutory to include on the Single Central Record?

 It is not your statutory duty to keep copies of DBS certificates.
 In fact, you must not keep copies for longer than six months (to comply with the Data Protection Act 2018).

-It is not your statutory duty to record details of any other checks, however you may include these if you believe it to be best practice at your institution:
+It is not your statutory duty to record details of any other checks aside from those listed here, however, you may include these if you believe it to be best practice at your institution:

 Childcare disqualification checks